-A press conference was held today regarding the increase of recent traffic fatalities, bicyclists specifically.
-Speakers included:
+A press conference was held today regarding the increase of recent traffic fatalities, specifically those resulting from bicycle accidents.
+Speakers at this event included:

 Tom Rasmussen